repositorgan/body/README.md

 > The purpose of this README is to establish emerging talent potential

-> Goal is to build more human relaionships in a profit sharing community
+> Goal is to build more human relaionships in a knowledge sharing community

 > Measureable & Creative, Research & Engineering, and Service & Sales